sighupio/distribution/docs/schemas/onpremises-kfd-v1alpha2.md

 ### Description

 Advanced configuration for Kubelet.
-This open field allows users to specify any parameter supported by the KubeletConfiguration.
+This open field allows users to specify any parameter supported by the `KubeletConfiguration` object.
 Examples of uses include controlling the maximum number of pods per core (`podsPerCore`), managing container logging (`containerLogMaxSize`), Topology Manager options (`topologyManagerPolicyOptions`).
 All values must follow the official Kubelet specification: https://kubernetes.io/docs/reference/config-api/kubelet-config.v1beta1/.

+NOTE: Content will **not** be validated by furyctl.

 ## .spec.kubernetes.advanced.oidc